griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 * Uses a unique key linked to a 'script' user.
 * Ideal for automated tasks not tied to specific users.
-* Advantages: Secure, controlled, suitable for general actions.
+* Advantages: Secure, controlled, and suitable for general actions.
 * Best for background tasks and general automation.

 ### Username/Password Authentication

 * Utilizes real user credentials.
 * Suitable for actions needing user attribution.
-* Advantages: Tracks user-specific actions, respects user permissions.
+* Advantages: Tracks user-specific actions, and respects user permissions.
 * Ideal for user-specific tasks and where precise permissions are crucial, triggers WebHooks.

 ### How to choose?

 API key authentication is easier to set up, but Username/Password authentication is more powerful.
 So which should we set up?
 Considering they both have their uses, we'll do both.
-First we'll start with the API key and validate the process works.
+First, we'll start with the API key and validate the process works.
 Then we'll go through the Username/Password method.

 ## API Key